 Start 5 mg Prozac for one week (one-half tablet) while still taking Cymbalta.

 After a week, take away half of your Cymbalta, and add in an equivalent milligram dosing of Prozac to include the 5mg you are already taking.
 For instance, if you are taking 30 mg Cymbalta, drop to 15mg Cymbalta, and go up to a total of 15 mg Prozac.

 Do this for 1-2 weeks, preferably two especially if you are still symptomatic after one week.

 If the above was tolerated, then convert over to all Prozac and again wait 1-2 weeks.

 From here, look at the Prozac tapering page with your doctor and use those instructions for your guide

 If the above is not well tolerated, then have your prescriber consider putting you back on your original dose of Cymbalta and consider the bead counting method.

 By going to Prozac, you are jumping from an SNRI to an SSRI.
-Again, it is generally easier to withdraw off of Prozac.
+Again, it is generally easier to withdraw from Prozac.
 Prozac does not carry the stimulatory norepinephrine-uptake aspects of Cymbalta, and so you may feel tired.
-But the Prozac should help with things like brain zaps during Cymbalta tapering.
+But the Prozac may help with things like brain zaps during Cymbalta tapering.